Critical Confabulation: Can LLMs Hallucinate for Social Good?: Background

 \textbf{R1: Can LLMs confabulate plausible candidates for archival omissions?} We find that while critical confabulation remains a very challenging task for state-of-the-art LLMs, most models can propose some plausible, evidence-bounded candidates for masked narratives.
 This capability positions them as viable co-creators to support humans in the practice of critical fabulation, and useful research tools for advancing digital humanities scholarship on archival silence's call for "technology of recovery" \citep{gallon2016making} that aims to "animat[e] the mysteries of the past" \citep{klein2013image}.
 The effectiveness of historical confabulations could also broaden the cultural scope and social affordances of AI-assisted text restoration beyond the current domain-specific applications like ancient epigraphic reconstruction \citep{Assael2022,Assael2025}, diacritization \citep{gershuni2022hebrew,kharsa2024bert}, and traffic surveillance \citep{gong2024lpdeblur,pan2024lpsrgan}.

-\textbf{R2: What conditions shape, constrain, and enhance these confabulations?} We find that confabulation accuracy is highly prompt-sensitive and improves with light supervision of specifying event type.
+\textbf{R2: What conditions shape, constrain, and enhance these confabulations?} We find that the effectiveness of event reconstruction is highly prompt-sensitive and improves with light supervision of specifying event type.
 Performance further varies on the event's structural attributes (length, position in timeline, timeline length), and most models perform best on events limited to biographical information and worst on events concerning intellectual history.

 \textbf{R3: What makes an LLM good at critical confabulation?} Prompts that explicitly steer models towards hallucination reliably improve confabulation performance. \textsc{GPT-5-Chat} is the overall leader, the only model to exceed 50\% on most prompts and peaking at 59.7\%.
 While larger variants usually outperform smaller ones within a family, smaller models can punch above their weight on this task: \textsc{OLMo-2-7B} attains the second-highest score under one prompt setting, and \textsc{Qwen3-4B} achieves among the strongest overall results.